 Just like that.
 He shut me down.
 He didn’t even want me to try out.
 He didn’t even want to see how far I had come over the summer.
 Naturally, you can imagine, I was upset, angry, and frustrated. my parents were upset, angry, and frustrated.
 My mom wanted to march to the school and tell the coach off, and till this day, maybe she did, but I told her not to.
 I had been marked as flawed.
 It only took me a few hours to decide to never play basketball again.
 My spirit was crushed, and my summer of hard work and dedication evaporated.

-The coach presumed incompetence based on his previous experience seeing me play junior ball, instead of giving me learning opportunities to show my skill.
+The coach presumed incompetence based on his previous experience seeing me play junior ball, instead of giving me a learning opportunity in the form of a tryout, to show my skill.
 I didn’t want any favours.
 I just wanted a chance to show what I could do.
-The wonderful coaches at the camp met me and my ability where I was and gave me strategies to improve.
+The wonderful coaches at the camp met me and my ability where I was at and gave me strategies to improve.
 I wasn’t compared to anyone else.
 I wasn’t ranked and sorted.
-I was appreciated for what I could do and encouraged to persevere, to reach where I thought I couldn’t.
+I was appreciated for what I could do and encouraged to persevere, to reach a level I thought I couldn’t.
 Now I understand that coaches have to make tough decisions and ignoring all historical evidence isn’t realistic, but to tell someone they shouldn’t even bother trying to prove themselves?
 That’s just wrong.
-It still stings to this day.
+It still stings.

-When students come into our classrooms who are categorized, we need to try hard not to stereotype them and presume they will fail our mainstream classes.
-Instead, we need to look at each student as being able to do the work.
-We need to presume competence.
-It means we need to turn education on its head and give opportunities for all.
-This means not giving students who are in our mainstream classes a coloring sheet so they can be in the room but not expected to participate with the others, and it really doesn’t mean expecting Educational Assistants and resource teachers to take a one size fits all assignment and refabricate it so it can be geared, adapted and modified to meet the needs of one particular student.
+This means teachers need to turn education on its head and give opportunities for all.
+This means not giving students with intellectual disabilities, who are in our mainstream classes, a coloring sheet so they can be in the room but not expected to participate with the others, and it really doesn’t mean expecting Educational Assistants and resource teachers to take a one size fits all assignment and refabricate it so it can be geared, adapted and modified to meet the needs of one particular student.
+It is not the EA’s job to water down our assignments.
 It means figuring out entry points and next steps for all.